python/cpython/Doc/library/sys.rst

 .. function:: exit([arg])

-   This raises the :exc:`SystemExit` exception, so cleanup actions specified by finally clauses of :keyword:`try`statements are honored, and it is possible to intercept the exit attempt at an outer level.
+   This is implemented by raising the :exc:`SystemExit` exception, so cleanup actions specified by finally clauses of :keyword:`try` statements are honored, and it is possible to intercept the exit attempt at an outer level.

    The optional argument *arg* can be an integer giving the exit status (defaulting to zero), or another type of object.
 If it is an integer, zero